kheller18/data-structures-algorithms/questions/React.md

 11. Explain React state and props.
     ![React state vs props](../images/React/state_props.png)
-    + React State:
-    + Every component in React has a built-in state object, which contains all the property values that belong to that component.
+    + `React State`: every component in React has a built-in state object, which contains all the property values that belong to that component.
 In other words, the state object controls the behaviour of a component.
 Any change in the property values of the state object leads to the re-rendering of the component.
-    + Note- State object is not available in functional components but, we can use React Hooks to add state to a functional component.
+    + Note: State object is not available in functional components but, we can use React Hooks to add state to a functional component.
       + Declaring State Object
         ```
         class Car extends React.Component{